KinWaiCheuk/demucs_lightning/README.md

 ## Default settings
 The full list of arguments and their default values can be found in `conf/config.yaml`.

-__gpus__: Select which GPU to use.
-If you have multiple GPUs on your machine and you want to use GPU:2, you can set `gpus=[2]`.
-If you want to use DDP (multi-GPU training), you can set `gpus=2`, it will automatically use the first two GPUs avaliable in your machine.
-If you want to use GPU:0, GPU:2, and GPU:3 for training, you can set `gpus=[0,2,3]`.
+__devices__: Select which GPU to use.
+If you have multiple GPUs on your machine and you want to use GPU:2, you can set `devices=[2]`.
+If you want to use DDP (multi-GPU training), you can set `devices=2`, it will automatically use the first two GPUs avaliable in your machine.
+If you want to use GPU:0, GPU:2, and GPU:3 for training, you can set `devices=[0,2,3]`.

 __download__: When set to `True`, it will automatically download and setup the dataset.
 Default as `False`